Frequently Asked Questions

 of the basic network provider, or carrier?

-Today, long distance minutes are a commodity.
-A minute is a minute, unless it has some value added for you - like supporting your favorite ministry.
+commodity.
+A minute is a minute, unless it has some value added for

 Q. Is the HarvestLine Stewardship Plan involved in the pro-family